Action Flow API

 The Action Flow API can be used to:

-- start (invoke) a new Action Flow
+- start (invoke) a new Action Flow using the start endpoint, the test endpoint or the bulk start endpoint

-- fetch details about existing Action Flow configurations.
+- fetch details about existing Action Flow configurations

 A credential role of events